bscpaz/apache-kafka/README.md

   * Optional metadata.

 * Key
   * When a new event is published to a topic, it is actually appended to one of the topic's partitions.
 Events with the same event **key** are written to the same partition, and Kafka guarantees that any consumer of a given topic-partition will always read that partition's events in **exactly the same order as they were written**.
+"Key" is important when the order of the events is important, like a _payment order_ in an account (offset 5) and then a _payment reversal_ (offset 7).
+That is, a consumer B (fast machine on partition 2) cannot read the _payment reversal_ befere the consumer A (slow machine on partition 1) that is about to read the order of payment.

 * Value
   * It is the payload of the event.
 Example: a JSON.